-Before they left, Georgina suggested they pick up a bottle of Bach Rescue Remedy© for little Simon.
+Before they left, Georgina had suggested they pick up a bottle of Bach Rescue Remedy© for little Simon.
 Although skeptical, they did exactly that and on arrival reported that he was relaxed for most of the trip.
 They were delighted because Simon had held this fear for many years.
 “Thank you so much for helping us!” their email read.

-Oscar is a rescued cat who came from a background of many challenges and abuse.
+Oscar was a rescued cat who came from a background of many challenges and abuse.
 Even after two years of loving care from Jackie, he was still too fearful to walk into the middle of a room and instead slunk around hugging the walls.
 He hid from visitors and was terrified when Jackie vacuumed.
 She called me about three months after our consult.
 “Oscar is doing great!
 His fear seems to be gone.
 He’s not so scared of people now, or even of the vacuum cleaner!”
 What magic potion made the difference for Oscar?
 Not magic, but the wonders of nature in the form of Bach Flower Remedies©.

 Energies from England

 The 38 Bach Remedies are derived from the energies, or life force, of non-toxic flowers of wild plants and trees (and one is from pure, healing waters).
 They were developed by Dr. Edward Bach (1886-1936), a respected medical doctor, surgeon and researcher who lived in England.
 Dr. Bach believed all illness and emotional imbalance to be the result of negative mental and emotional states, and he spent a lifetime searching for a gentle, effective way to balance emotions and bring harmony to our being at all levels – physical, mental and spiritual.

 The 38 Remedies are safe and easy to select and administer.
-Their effectiveness has been documented for over 75 years.
+Their effectiveness has been documented for over 85 years.
 It’s a simple system and anyone can use it with confidence.
 Bach Remedies are well known globally and Rescue Remedy© is the best selling natural stress reliever in the world – now even sold in supermarkets.
 They should be diluted when used with animals.

 Bach Remedies for Cats